mongomapper/mongomapper/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 All specs should pass.
 * Add specs for your changes.
-This is important so I don't break it in a future version unintentionally.
+This is important so that it doesn't break in a future version.
 * Commit, do not mess with Rakefile, version, or history.
-If you want to have your own version, that is fine but bump version in a commit by itself in another branch so a maintainer ignore it when your pull request is merged.
+If you want to have your own version, that is fine but bump version in a commit by itself in another branch so a maintainer can ignore it when your pull request is merged.
 * Send a pull request.
 Bonus points for topic branches.

 ## Problems or Questions?